bml-research/data_analysis_bml/data/data_01_index.md

 So what is tidy data?
 Tidying data is a common method of relating a dataset's meaning to its structure.
 Depending on how rows, columns, and tables are matched with observations, variables, and types, a dataset might be unorganized or well-organized.

 Rules for tidy data:
-- Each dataset should have a single column
 - Each feature/variable should have its own column
 - Each observation must have its own row
 - Each value must be in its own cell

+In addition: There should be one spreadsheet (table) for each type of data.

 Let's first have a look at untidy data.